 The President shall do a role call for a vote on the motion.
 The call for the member casting the first vote shall rotate after each petition.

 Meeting Limitations.
-No petition shall be introduced for consideration after 10:00pm, unless the Commission, my majority vote, agrees to allow a petition to be introduced after 10:00pm.
+No petition shall be introduced for consideration after 10:00pm, unless the Commission, by majority vote, agrees to allow a petition to be introduced after 10:00pm.
 Agenda items remaining on the agenda shall be automatically placed at the beginning of the agenda at the next regularly scheduled meeting of the MPC.

 Article 7: General Meeting Conduct and Procedures